 It's not that they aren't capable of making the connection.
 Rather, I feel like a higher level of understanding isn't being asked or demanded of them.
 I mean how often do you have a parent, not the kid, email you about a grade.
 Or have a kid rush in at the eleventh hour to see if you will magically raise their grade.

 It is very disheartening and frustrating.
 And I have been actively looking for ways to raise accountability.

-Solutions for Accountability
+Solutions for Student Accountability

 Thinking I already knew what students and parents do to limit accountability, I started doing a little self-assessment and reflection.
 My findings weren't exactly flattering.
 I quickly realized that I'm a major part of the problem.
 It's quite simple, really.
 If students aren't expected and taught how to critically assess and monitor their learning, I can't be mad or surprised if they don't know how to take accountability.

 Realizing this was quite the reality check.
 I couldn't continue blaming parents and kids.
 I mean, if I am asking them to take responsibility, I need to as well.
 So after coming to this realization, I've come up with two key classroom changes and one student tool to increase accountability.

 Two Teacher Habits

 First, I need to create regular opportunities to check academic progress